-- An initial 5,300-metre drilling program, which will include both exploration drilling along the north-south Salbora-Powis trend and targeted infill and expansion drilling of the 2022 MRE outline, testing saprolite and higher-grade fresh rock targets to support ongoing engineering work; - The generative program will focus on building the pipeline of early-stage exploration targets within the EMPL and include work in underexplored areas of the prospecting license; and - Delivery of a PEA, which will focus on shallow, low strip ratio open pits with initial priority given to soft rock saprolite mineralization to establish low capex-intensity gold production.
-For fresh rock mineralization, trade-off studies are currently underway to evaluate options for the development timeline of a fresh rock expansion and the production scale, with a focus on staging the development capex and maximizing the utility of the in-place infrastructure provided by a saprolite operation.
+- A 2,800-metre drilling program, reduced from the initial 5,300-metre plan, which includes both exploration drilling along the north-south Salbora-Powis trend and targeted infill and expansion drilling of the 2022 MRE outline, testing saprolite and highergrade fresh rock targets to support ongoing engineering work; - A newly expanded generative program focusing on building the pipeline of early-stage exploration targets in underexplored areas of the prospecting license and other properties outside the prospecting license for which the Company has option and exploration agreements; and - Delivery of PEA results, which will focus on gold production from shallow, low strip ratio open pits via a phased development plan.
+Phase 1 comprises a low capex intensity development plan for gold mineralization hosted in soft rock saprolite resources.
+Phase 2 incorporates the development of fresh rock resources that will be blended with saprolite for the duration of Phase 2 and the life of mine.